ferrous-systems/teaching-material2/assignments/rustlatin.md

 ✅ After iterating over the sentence to split it into words, add the first character of each word to the vector.

 ✅ Check the Rust documentation on the [primitive str Type](https://doc.rust-lang.org/std/primitive.str.html#) for a method that returns an iterator over the `chars` of a `&str`.
-The `char` type is a unicode scalar value that represents a single character.
+The `char` type holds a Unicode Scalar Value that represents a single *character* (although just be aware the definition of *character* is complex when talking about emojis and other non-English text).

 Since iterators don’t do anything by themselves, it needs to be advanced first, with the `.next()` method.
 This method returns an `Option(Self::Item)`, where `Self::Item` is the `char` in this case.
 You don’t need to handle it with pattern matching in this case, a simple `unwrap()` will do, as a `None` is not expected to happen.